tompave/justincase/README.md

   "recursive_monitoring" : true,

-  // A regexp to filter files with
+  // A regexp to filter files names with
-  // "filter_files_with_regexp" : "/aregexp/i",
+  // "filter_file_names_with_regexp" : "/aregexp/i",

   // Prevents hidden files to be backed up.